 - Breed cows at the right time, when a cow first shows signs of estrus it is still too soon for her to be inseminated for optimal conception rates.
 The optimum time to inseminate is 18-22 hours after first signs of standing heat.

-- If you question if the cow is really on heat, put her to conventional semen.
+- If you question if the cow is really on heat, put her to conventional genetics.

-- We do not recommend using sexed semen in any synchrony programme.
+- We do not recommend using sexed genetics in any synchrony programme.

-Our AI technicians are trained on handling sexed semen.
+Our AI technicians are trained on handling sexed genetics.
 If you are a DIY inseminator, make sure you’ve had your AI technique reviewed in the past three years.

 For more information check the guide here.

-While there is a slight reduction in cow conception rates when compared to conventional semen products sexed semen is a great option.
+While there is a slight reduction in cow conception rates when compared to conventional semen products sexed genetics is a great option.

-Conception rates with sexed semen can be around 10-15% lower than non-sexed semen but the genetic gains you get when you’re mating them with your top heifers make it a worthwhile investment.
+Conception rates with sexed genetics can be around 10-15% lower than non-sexed semen but the genetic gains you get when you’re mating them with your top heifers make it a worthwhile investment.